 The command used to update an Index is determined by the NV Index type.
-TPM2\NV\Write() is used to modify an Ordinary Index, TPM2\NV\Increment() is used to modify a Counter Index, TPM2\NV\SetBits() is used to modify a Bit Field Index, and TPM2\NV\Extend() is used to modify an Extend Index.
+TPM2\NV\Write() is used to modify an Ordinary Index or a PIN Index, TPM2\NV\Increment() is used to modify a Counter Index, TPM2\NV\SetBits() is used to modify a Bit Field Index, and TPM2\NV\Extend() is used to modify an Extend Index.
 For all of these commands, write authorization is required.